Configuration

 After creating your test configuration, you need to point the validator to it.

-key, depending on what you’re testing.
+One option is to use the config/validator.yaml file.
+It’s a YAML file, with either a site or supervisor key, depending on what you’re testing.
 The value should contain the path to your config file.

-For example, if you’re testing a site, your .validator.yaml
+For example, if you’re testing a site, your validator.yaml file might look like this:

 site: config/my_site_validation_config.yaml

 The other option is to set either SITE_CONFIG or SUPERVISOR_CONFIG to the path to your config, depending on whether you’re testing a site or a supervisor.
-For example, if you’re testing a site, you can run all site test with:
+For example, if you’re testing a site, you can run all site tests with:

-SITE_CONFIG=config/my_site_validation_config.yaml bundle exec spec/site
+SITE_CONFIG=config/my_site_validation_config.yaml bundle exec rsmp-validator test/site

 Options for Site testing